 When we sold nearly everything we owned and built our van, we designated spots for the things we brought with us.
 We kept daily use items within arm’s reach and reserved harder to reach areas for things we don’t use as frequently.
 And we tried to maximize every nook and cranny in our van, making use of areas that are typically dead space.

-In this post, we go over the best space-saving storage ideas from our van build.
+In this post, we go over the best space-saving storage ideas from our DIY van conversion.
 If you’re looking for ways to maximize the space inside your van, we hope these give you some inspiration!

 1. Underneath the Bed Platform

 We built our bed platform tall enough to have plenty of storage space underneath.
 The bed is two feet above the floor of the van, which easily allows us to store all of our bulkier items.
 Instruments (guitar, banjo, mandolin, and ukulele), tools, a telescoping ladder, extra fuel for our stove, our battery box, extra dog food, shower stuff, gas can, spare water jug, extra solar panel on a folding stand, and all of our camping/backpacking gear.
 You name it, it’s under there.

 Because of the way we built our pullout bed frame, we can also access this underbed storage from the main living area inside the van.
 All we have to do is move the back cushion out of the way.
 We may not be able to get out the guitar without opening the trunk, but it’s easy to grab the ukulele and mandolin for an impromptu jam sesh while it’s raining outside.

 2. Bedside Storage Shelves and Cup Holders

 When we’re laying in bed, we like to have easy access to our books, phones, and water bottles.
 So we built storage shelves in the space between the bed and the van’s walls that hold everything we need nearby.
 We even built sweet wall-mounted cup holders that let us keep our water bottles close at hand.